kramachandrashenoy/Satark/README.md

 Step 6: Dashboard Development <br>

 <b>Takeaways</b> <br>
-We were able to train a Resnet neural network model sucessfully by gathering distracted driver dataset.
+We were able to train a Resnet neural network model sucessfully by gathering distracted driver dataset. <br>
-We used ultra-sonic sensors to detect any nearby objects and give an alert to the driver.
+We used ultra-sonic sensors to detect any nearby objects and give an alert to the driver.<br>
-We were sucessful in fetching data from google APIs and recommend nearby hotels for the driver.
+We were sucessful in fetching data from google APIs and recommend nearby hotels for the driver.<br>
-We were able to build a database to store numerical aspects of distracted drivers and analyse the data through pie-charts.
+We were able to build a database to store numerical aspects of distracted drivers and analyse the data through pie-charts.<br>
-We tried exploring expandable AI and assist the drivers.
+We tried exploring expandable AI and assist the drivers.<br>